dakleyer/dakleyer/README.md

 ### Enterprise architecture and rationalization

-- **[Group-wide application rationalization](https://jubap.eu/1654-2/)** — a three-year steering-level programme spanning more than 50 Maisons and approximately 6,000 systems in a global luxury group.
-It produced the first consolidated global application footprint and reports approximately three times programme ROI by year three.
+- **[Group-wide application and technology rationalization](https://jubap.eu/1654-2/)** — spanning more than 50 Maisons and approximately 6,000 systems in a global luxury group.
 - **[Supply-chain rationalization and process mining](https://jubap.eu/supply-chain-rationalization-process-mining/)** — reconstruction of multi-entity and multi-country flows, variants, bottlenecks, rework and application dependencies.
 - **[High-end event intelligence and demand orchestration](https://jubap.eu/high-end-event-intelligence-demand-orchestration/)** — reusable architecture for complex guest journeys across transport, aviation, hospitality, security, logistics, CRM and clienteling.

 ### Operational intelligence

-- **GEPLAN operational systems** — a modular platform integrating inventory, budgeting, fleet, workshops, logistics, fuel and volumetric controls.
-See the [suite reconstruction](https://jubap.net/jubap-net-geplan-suite-from-embedded-suites-to-operational-ai-integrity/) and [regional logistics account](https://jubap.net/before-digital-transformation-had-a-name-jubap-net-geplan-and-the-hidden-logistics-lab-behind-pemex-operations/).
-It supported TETSA-side operations connected with PEMEX logistics but was not a PEMEX-owned platform.
+- - **GEPLAN distributed logistics operations backbone** — an integrated operational, planning and control system that became the digital backbone of large-scale transport operations serving PEMEX across central and northern Mexico.
+It unified previously fragmented operations through three logistics control hubs and combined logistics planning, fleet maintenance, warehouses, purchasing, finance, HR, fuel and volumetric controls with operational traceability and decision support.
+The system detected irregular activities and inferred production, tank-volume and equipment-condition information from partially digitalized field operations.
+Its implementation also included process reengineering, ISO-based governance and interfaces designed for predominantly non-digital users.
+See the [suite reconstruction](https://jubap.net/jubap-net-geplan-suite-from-embedded-suites-to-operational-ai-integrity/) and the [full operational account](https://jubap.net/before-digital-transformation-had-a-name-jubap-net-geplan-and-the-hidden-logistics-lab-behind-pemex-operations/).
+GEPLAN supported contractor-side operations connected with PEMEX and became a reference source for regional logistics, but it was not a PEMEX-owned platform.
-- **[xSeil passenger-transport orchestration](https://jubap.net/jubap-net-xseil-whitepaper/)** — a 2016–2017 centralized, VRP-class platform for approximately 12,000 daily visitors, 500 hotels or pickup points and more than 100 operational rules.
+- **[xSeil passenger-transport orchestration](https://jubap.net/jubap-net-xseil-whitepaper/)** — a 2016–2017 centralized, VRP-class platform for 10000+ daily visitors, 500 hotels or pickup points and more than 100 operational rules.
 It can be interpreted retrospectively as pre-agentic orchestration, although it was not originally described as an agent system.
-- **[Urban mobility in Tuxpan, Mexico](https://jubap.net/1843-2/)** — a 2010–2011 deployment coordinating approximately 60 vehicles and 70% of urban coverage through GPS/GPRS, computer-vision passenger counting and a control centre.
+- **[Urban mobility in Tuxpan, Mexico](https://jubap.net/1843-2/)** — a 2010–2011 deployment with through GPS/GPRS, computer-vision passenger counting and a control centre.

 ### Regime-aware computation

 - **[Phylons](https://jubap.net/series/phylons_papers/)** — a code-grounded research lineage originating in 2018–2021 implementations, transforming continuous observations into semantic states and context-aware computations.
 It is an architectural and methodological corpus, not a claim of demonstrated trading returns.

+### R&D infrastructure and distributed systems

+- **[Nokia Barcelona R&D] 2000-2004** — infrastructure and service operations lead, working on UMTS, open standards, firmware, hardware and early mobile-service prototypes, including messaging ecosystems, location-based services and early social-networking models.
+My role included the implementation of distributed working infrastructure.

 ## Current contribution areas